 It should always be remembered that the Council has extensive powers to control noise and other nuisance from building sites under the Control of Pollution Act 1974 and the Environmental Protection Act 1990 if informal action fails to solve any problems.
 This can involve prescribing working hours and methods.

-For major construction programmes or if you would like further advice and information please contact the Environmental Protection section at an early stage.
+For major construction programmes or if you would like further advice and information please contact the Environmental Health section at an early stage.

 Do Building Regulations Apply?